-Frank Ocean Drops New Track ‘Chanel’ On His Beats 1 Radio Show
+Frank Ocean Drops New Gay-Themed Track ‘Chanel’ On His Beats 1 Radio Show

 — max. (@maxcdesign) March 11, 2017

 As Rolling Stone noted, Frank Ocean’s debut of “Chanel” on Blonded included music from Thundercat and Dilla, as well as an extended discussion of Whitney Houston’s hit 1995 single “Exhale.”
-Ocean’s first episode of Blonded featured a wide-ranging interview with Jay Z where the two spoke at length about the restrictive nature of terrestrial radio where playlists are based more on advertising dollars than breaking new acts.
+Ocean’s first episode of Blonded featured a wide-ranging interview with Jay Z, where the two spoke at length about the restrictive nature of terrestrial radio where playlists are based more on advertising dollars than breaking new acts.

 When news of “Chanel” broke, reaction to the song was mostly positive.